Are you looking for some great Canada trivia questions?

 Answer: Churchill

-- Founded in Quebec, what is the French name of the private entertainment company which has sold over 100 million tickets for its unique blend of continuous live music and circus-like acrobatics?
+2. Founded in Québec, what is the French name of the private entertainment company that has sold over 100 million tickets for its unique blend of continuous live music and circus-like acrobatics?

 Answer: Cirque du Soleil